Radu Dudau, Co-founder & Director

 Andrei is a Senior Research Associate and the Summer School Director at Energy Policy Group.
 As an Affiliated Expert at EPG, Andrei is involved in numerous projects and studies in Romania and abroad.

-He is also the Regulatory Affairs Manager for Enel X and Energy Management, at Enel Romania.
-Previously, he held several positions inside Enel Romania, such as Digital Manager, Executive Assistant to the CEO & Country Manager, Public Affairs Specialist and Market Analyst & Energy Acquisition Expert.
+He is also the Head of Institutional Affairs at Enel Romania.
+Previously, he held several positions inside the company, such as Regulatory Affairs Manager, Digital Manager, Executive Assistant to the CEO & Country Manager, and Market Analyst.

 Andrei is a Member of the Board of the FEL-100 community, inside the Studies Committee.
 FEL-100 is the community that gathers the most promising 100 young professionals in the energy sector worldwide, a programme designed and coordinated by the World Energy Council, in London.

-Having extensive studies in both engineering and economy, Andrei’s interests revolve around the energy strategies, energy security, European energy policy, energy efficiency, energy poverty and geopolitics of energy.
+Having extensive studies in both engineering and economy, Andrei’s interests revolve around the energy strategies, energy transition, energy poverty and geopolitics of energy.

 Denisa Diaconu, Analyst